Members

 contractor relations and more are cut to the bone, with the predicable result that union membership plummets.
 It also eliminates the level of skills training, benefits and worker dispatch services that successful contractors count on.

-There are no states in the US Northeast that currently have so-called “Right to Work” laws.
-The nearest “Right to Work” state is Virginia.
+There are no states in the US Northeast that currently have so-called “Right-to-Work” laws.
+The nearest “Right-to-Work” state is Virginia.
 But it is currently being proposed in New Hampshire.
 The good news is that union carpenters, contractors and our allies have defeated “Right to Work” several times in the past, by engaging with legislators from all political parties and building bi-partisan coalitions.
-The bad news is that New Hampshire Governor Chris Sununu has some deep-pocketed friends from down South who are sending cash to New Hampshire legislators who pledge their support.
+The bad news is that New Hampshire Governor Kelly Ayotte has some deep-pocketed friends from down South who are sending cash to New Hampshire legislators who pledge their support.

 Visit our ACTION PAGE to send a message to your legislator.